hridaya423/somutils/README.md

 6. Check the `Allow unsigned extensions` checkbox at the bottom
 7. Click `Add temporary extension`
 8. Select the folder you downloaded & unzipped earlier

+Credits: Eli for the model for detection of AI in devlogs/projects.